noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - generally you're either using the:
   - onFailure destination logic to persist the message for processing
   - dead letter queue for human intervention
+- function DLQ vs event source DLQ
+  - both
+    - require logic to redrive messages back to the source for processing
+  - function
+    - is part of the function and messages that error out after the max retries are moved to the DLQ
+  - source:
+    - is part of the source policy and specifies the max retries before moving to the DLQ
+    - provides insight in the message regardless of the target

+#### dead-letter queues

+- queues for failed events that require human intervention

+  - turn on and create dedicated dead-letter queue resources using SNS/SQS for individual Lambda functions that are invoked by asynchronous event sources.
+  - create them separately then reference in the function configuration

+- use cases
+  - analyze failures for follow-up or code corrections
+  - available for async and non-stream polling events
+  - integrate with SNS topic or SQS queue

 ## considerations